hatoving/gdash-vita/README.md

 Additionally, you'll need vitaGl to be compiled with these flags: ``make HAVE_GLSL_SUPPORT=1 SOFTFP_ABI=1 NO_DEBUG=1 install``.

 You also have to install FMOD onto your VitaSDK enviroment.
-More info on how to generate the stubs and so on will be coming soon.
+Info on how to acquire the stubs needed will need to be taken care of by you.

 After all these requirements are met, you can compile the loader with the following commands: